ddddddO/gtree/README.md

 # Performance

 > [!WARNING]
+> The following benchmarks are for simple implementation before iterator implementation.
+The simple implementation is now an iterator implementation, and the performance of the simple implementation is better.
 > Depends on the environment.

+<details><summary>old data</summary>

 - Comparison simple implementation and pipeline implementation.
 - In the case of few Roots, simple implementation is faster in execution!